mpdivecha/Advanced-Lane-Detection/writeup.md

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-The functions to calculate lane attributes are in the sub-section [](submission-code.ipynb#Lane-attributes-functions).
+The functions to calculate lane attributes are in the sub-section [Lane attribute functions](submission-code.ipynb#Lane-attributes-functions).

 The function `getCurvature()` computes the curvature of the lane given the lane parameters.
 It computes the curvature individually for each lane line from their fit coefficients.
 The final curvature is the average of the two curvatures.